YangLin404/lora_weather_station/Demo's/msf4j_elasticsearch_kibana/proximusEnco/services/msf4j/README.md

-# LoRa RestApi with Elasticsearch and Kibana
+# LoRa REST API server with Elasticsearch and Kibana

 ## Installation on Ubuntu Server 16.04 LTS
 ### You can either follow the step-by-step tutorial or run the [startscript](#startscript) to setup and run the RestApi.